vannaka/Motion_Profile_Generator/README.md

 # Motion Profile Generator
-Generate motion profiles to follow with a Talon SRX
+Generate Motion Profiles to follow with a Talon SRX

 ![alt text][logo]